jtamboli07/BWCESamples/import_project.md

-# Open TIBCO BusinessStudio
-We have access to BWCE desgin-studio with it opened.
-If not, You can do so by navigating to location <TIBCO-HOME>/studio/4.0/eclipse/TIBCOBusinessStudio271 (don't open the .ini file).
-Once opened > welcome page >  goto workbench.

-## Importing Existing Samples to Workspace.
- You can download existing samples from following repo sub-directory /Samples/<projectname>.zip

 ## Import restechoprocess.zip
 You can choose to import Samples/restechoprocess.zip.
 This project contains a post method that echos back the request being sent to post api.